killgrove/RomanOsteology/README.md

 This repository contains my database of published (and some unpublished) data resulting from my research on skeletal remains from two cemeteries in Rome, Italy (Casal Bertone and Castellaccio Europarco).
 There are also photographs relevant to various publications, each labeled by skeleton number (which is the ID key in the Access database).

-In the database, you will find basic demographic information (age and sex), an inventory of each skeleton, skeletal pathology data, records of teeth examined and their pathological conditions, and results of all biochemical analyses undertaken to date (C, N, O, Sr, Pb isotopes; Pb and Sr concentration).
-Note that adult measurements, subadult measurements, subadult dental data, and nonmetric cranial trait data will be available in the next year, once the relevant publications come out (I'm afraid I have to embargo these raw data for the moment).
+In the database, you will find basic demographic information (age and sex), an inventory of each skeleton, measurements, skeletal pathology data, records of teeth examined and their pathological conditions, and results of all biochemical analyses undertaken to date (C, N, O, Sr, Pb isotopes; Pb and Sr concentration).
 Data from my work at Casal Bertone and Castellaccio Europarco can be found here; data from Gabii will be posted when possible.
 No information on the archaeological context of the skeletons (e.g., provenience, grave goods, etc.) is included in this database, as that information is the purview of the Archaeological Superintendency of Rome.
 Download the database by clicking on the "Download" button (over there on the lower right toolbar) and open with Microsoft Access.